Have questions about my editing services? Get answers here!

 1. How much can I expect a project to cost?

-I generally charge a per-word flat-rate fee based on the extent of editing that I will need to do that is anywhere from half a cent to 3 cents per word, depending on if I’m doing a sale or not.
-You can get a more specific quote for free by contacting me directly.
-I hold promotions throughout the year, so keep an eye out!
+That said, I generally charge a per-word flat-rate fee based on the extent of editing that I will need to do that is anywhere from half a cent to 2 cents per word, with proofreading being on the lower end and line editing being on the higher end.

 2. Do you work with international authors?